Appearance

 Uses a hardcoded row count estimate.
 Only available when large table support is enabled.

-• Skips all row counts, including row count estimation.
+- Skips all row counts, including row count estimation.

 A hard estimate can result in a more accurate row count than a DBMS estimation, while still skipping the row count and boosting performance.
-To use this feature, a hard estimate must be defined in the Data Explorer.
+To use this feature, a hard estimate must first be defined in the Data Explorer.
 If no hard estimate is defined in the Data Explorer, the feature is disabled as demonstrated in the screenshot below.

 Once a hard estimate is entered in the Data Explorer, the feature becomes available in the Table Builder.
 The screenshot below shows a table that contains more than 12.5 million rows with a hard row count estimate.
 The table performs fast on table load, filter updates, and pagination updates.